800 Calorie Diet Plan

 Muscle loss

-Very low-calorie diets, such as the 800 calorie diet, also cause muscle loss—one of the reasons that they contribute to lower metabolism.
+Very low-calorie diets, such as the 800-calorie diet, also cause muscle loss—one of the reasons that they contribute to lower metabolism.
+This muscle degradation results from the body's struggle to find enough energy to sustain itself, often turning to muscle tissue as a source of fuel.

-This also means that you're more likely to experience fatigue and weakness, often seen in those following an 800 calorie diet plan.
-You can try to avoid this by eating more protein and continuing to exercise.
+This also means that you're more likely to experience fatigue and weakness, often seen in those following an 800-calorie diet plan.
+You can try to avoid this by eating more protein and continuing to exercise, though these measures may not fully counteract the effects of such a restricted diet.

 Low-calorie diets can reduce the number of vital hormones that your body produces.
 When you have lower levels of testosterone and estrogen, this leads to a decrease in the health of your bones and can also negatively impact your fertility.